top of page

 Postdoctoral Fellow

 Dr. Dai received his Ph.D. in organic chemistry in 2015 from Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences.
 After postdoctoral studies at UT Southwestern Medical center and State University of New York at Albany in medicinal chemistry and glyco-chemistry.
-He joined Dr. Wang’s lab in 2019 and his research focuses on the development of molecular probes for modulating glycan cellular functions and chemoenzymatic synthesis of multivalent N-glycan scaffolds targeting CD22 (Siglec-2).
+He joined Dr. Wang’s lab in 2019 and his research had focused on the development of molecular probes for modulating glycan cellular functions and chemoenzymatic synthesis of multivalent N-glycan scaffolds targeting CD22 (Siglec-2).

 Xin (Claude) Tong